drscott173/CarND-MPC-Project/README.md

 The cost function is a weighted sum of several factors.
 The weights were initially uniform (1).
-Through experimentation we observed optimal paths had numerous twists and turns which caused instability.
+Through experimentation we observed optimal paths had numerous twists and turns, leading to instability.
 We penalized changes in steering direction by a factor of 1e6, and values of steering by a factor of 100.
-This was sufficient to navigate the track at a speed limit of 50mph.
+This dampened the curves and was sufficient to navigate the track at a speed limit of 50mph.
+We note that higher speeds introduced further instability, often causing the car to veer off track.
+Limiting the speed allowed us to complete the project as designed.

 The cost function includes the following factors: